cssr-tools/pycopm/README.md

 ## Getting started
 See the [_examples_](https://cssr-tools.github.io/pycopm/examples.html) in the [_documentation_](https://cssr-tools.github.io/pycopm/introduction.html).

+## Publications
+The following is a list of manuscripts in which _pycopm_ is used:

+1. Sandve, T.H., Lorentzen, R.J., Landa-Marbán, D., Fossum, K., 2024.
+Closed-loop reservoir management using fast data-calibrated coarse models.
+European Association of Geoscientists & Engineers, ECMOR 2024, Volume 202, ISSN 2214-4609. https://doi.org/10.3997/2214-4609.202437071.

 ## About pycopm
 The _pycopm_ package is being funded by the [_Center for Sustainable Subsurface Resources (CSSR)_](https://cssr.no)